 While weekends are relatively busy in Las Vegas, for now, the weekdays are pretty quiet.
-For example, in July weekend hotel room capacity was 54.4%.
+For example, in July, weekend hotel room capacity was 54.4%.
 Midweek occupancy was lower at 36.9%.
-This includes a slight increase from holiday travel for July 4th weekend.
+This includes a slight increase from holiday travel for the July 4th weekend.

-Focusing on the short-term is about all the casino operators can do while waiting for governmental restrictions to be lifted.
+Focusing on the short term is about all the casino operators can do while waiting for government restrictions to be lifted.
 Capacity is limited in restaurants and on the casino floor.
-Bars, including high revenue-generating video poker bars, that don’t serve food are closed.
+Bars, including high-revenue-generating video poker bars, that don’t serve food are closed.

 Looking ahead at Las Vegas

-The journey back to the “good days” will trickle in for the foreseeable future, but casino operators are doing their best.
-Non-gaming accounts for approximately 70% of the revenue for properties on the Vegas Strip.
-The properties can change strategies but the business will still be down until COVID-19 is less of a threat and restrictions are reduced.
+The journey back to the “good old days” will proceed slowly for the foreseeable future, but casino operators are doing their best.
+Nongaming accounts for approximately 70% of the revenue for properties on the Vegas Strip.
+The properties can change strategies, but the business will still be down until COVID-19 is less of a threat and restrictions are reduced.

 Eventually, even something seemingly small like the ability to open all bars will help the bottom line.
-Unfortunately, for Las Vegas businesses there’s no “Total Reopening” on the way quickly.
+Unfortunately, for Las Vegas businesses, there’s no total reopening plan on the way.

-The date sounds very far off but it’s almost 2021.
-Capacity limits will keep conventions and large scale live events on hold for a while.
+The date sounds very far off, but it’s almost 2021.
+Capacity limits will keep conventions and large-scale live events on hold for a while.
 The casino corporations are operating with a new business model.
-When visitors return the casino operators should be lean and more efficient than ever.
+When visitors return the casinos, operators should be leaner and more efficient than ever.
 In turn, they should be more profitable.

-Business in Las Vegas looks scary today but the future should be bright for Las Vegas casino operators when more visitors are comfortable traveling again.
+Business in Las Vegas looks scary today, but the future should be bright for casino operators when more visitors are comfortable traveling again.